algorithmiaio/api-docs/source/includes/_algorithms.md

 }
 ```

-An object describing the algorithm's connection to its repository host.
+An object describing the algorithm's connection to its repository host, otherwise an [error](#errors).
 Be advised that, if your algorithm's repository is hosted externally, this payload will contain sensitive data about your algorithm's connection (such as the `repository_webhook_secret`).

 |Attribute|Type|Description|
 |-|-|-|